AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/quickinsight.md

 ## Other helpful options

-Other useful hints will pop up in the Quick Insights builder, some of them depending on your last action.
+Other useful hints will pop up in the [!UICONTROL Quick Insights Builder], some of them depending on your last action.

 * **Try dragging and dropping**: If, for example, you used the drop-down to select your building block, this might pop up: